CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **Do I still get billed for a Bare Metal server that is turned off?**

+Yes, Bare Metal servers are dedicated to you once they have been provisioned and will continue to bill the normal hourly rate regardless of the state of the server.
+Under certain circumstances, if a server has become unavailable to the point where it has exceeded the SLA for availability, credits may be applicable for the lost server time.

 **Can I customize my storage configuration on a Bare Metal server?**

+No, the storage configurations provisioned for Bare Metal servers are all either RAID 1 or RAID 5 depending on the server configuration type and tampering with that configuration could result in loss of management access to the server or breach of your service agreement.

 **Can I bring my own OS image?**

+No, the available Operating Systems include Windows 2012 R2, RHEL6 and CentOS.
+Eventually, the ability to bring your image may become a supported feature in the future.

 **Can I use my own licensing for the OS?**

+No, the licensing is factored into the cost of the Bare Metal server where applicable and can not be separated from the service.
+Eventually, the ability to bring your own license may become a supported feature in the future.